Powerful A-Ha Moments

 Kathleen

-Herein lies the subject of this week’s challenge: vulnerability.
+The subject of this post is vulnerability.
 The word vulnerable comes from the Latin vulnera, which means “to wound.”
 It is defined as, “capable or susceptible of being wounded or hurt, open to moral attack, criticism, difficult to defend.”
 All of these definitions elicit fear in us.
 Being completely defenseless and vulnerable with others is an experience we rarely allow to happen.
 Only when we are unable to defend ourselves from people or circumstances can the experience of being vulnerable occur.

-Never have I been more vulnerable than I’ve been this past week.
-I’ve had no choice but to surrender completely to the care and consideration of others.
-The joy in this has been to see how incredibly loving and compassionate everyone has been.
-I have such clear memories from this past week: the elderly Latina ER nurse murmuring, “Parajito herido” (little wounded bird) with such tenderness as she cleaned the blood off my face; the surgeon placing his strong, reassuring hand on my shoulder as they wheeled me into the operating room; and the look of such love and relief on my husband’s face as he held the straw up to my mouth for my first sip of water after surgery.
+Never have I been more vulnerable than when I fell down a flight of stairs years ago.
+I had no choice but to surrender completely to the care and consideration of others.
+The joy in this was seeing how incredibly loving and compassionate everyone had been.
+I have such clear memories of many of the people who cared for me: the elderly Latina ER nurse murmuring, “Parajito herido” (little wounded bird) with such tenderness as she cleaned the blood off my face; the surgeon placing his strong, reassuring hand on my shoulder as they wheeled me into the operating room; and the look of such love and relief on my husband’s face as he held the straw up to my mouth for my first sip of water after surgery.
 These images are chiseled into my memory.

 I am a pretty controlling person.
 I have a hard time letting other people do things for me without giving them directions or advice.
 I’m in the business of serving and advising others on a daily basis, which is not uncommon for someone who has a controlling nature.
 The idea of being vulnerable is abhorrent to people like me.
-That’s why this past week has been such an eye opener.
-Being so vulnerable, I’ve had no choice but to let others take care of everything and just receive their love and kindness without resisting.
-And I can see how that is helping me heal — on a much more profound level than I ever imagined.
+That’s why that accident was such an eye opener.
+Being so vulnerable, I had no choice but to let others take care of everything and just receive their love and kindness without resisting.
+And I can see how it helped me heal — on a much more profound level than I ever imagined.

 Kathleen